joshzelonis/WizardSpider-Sandworm/README.md

 # WizardSpider-Sandworm
-This code base is tested and working, look forward to an upcoming blog on https://medium.com/the-recovering-analyst
+This code base is tested and working, check out my blog for thoughts on this years' evaluation https://medium.com/the-recovering-analyst/the-mitre-att-ck-evaluation-needs-to-evolve-6bf2074138e4

+## Installation

+chmod +x pull_scores.sh
+./pull_scores.sh
+pip3 install -r requirements.txt

 The output of the WizardSpider-Sandworm.py script will output an XLSX workbook that will allow you to parse and play with vendor scores based on the analysis I've performed for the past 4 years.